dinhomathias/Amc/Frequently-requested-design-patterns.md

 You can understand it as a generic handler.
 You can use it to handle any class put through the Updater.
 For example, Type Handlers are used in bots to handle "updates" from Github or other external services.

-To add any handler, we use [Dispatcher.add_handler](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.dispatcher.html#telegram.ext.Dispatcher.add_handler).
+To add any handler, we use [Application.add_handler](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.application.html#telegram.ext.Application.add_handler).
 Apart from the handler itself, it takes an optional argument called `group`.
 We can understand groups as numbers which indicate the priority of handlers.
 A lower group means a higher priority.
 An update can be processed by (at most) one handler in each group.

 Stopping handlers in higher groups from processing an update is achieved using [ApplicationHandlerStop](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.ApplicationHandlerStop.html#telegram.ext.ApplicationHandlerStop).
-When raising this exception, the Dispatcher is asked to stop sending the updates to handlers in higher groups.
+When raising this exception, the Application is asked to stop sending the updates to handlers in higher groups.
 Depending on your use case, you may not need to raise it.
 But it is useful if you want to enable flood handling or limit who can use the bot.

 That's it.
 With these three knowledge nuggets, we can solve the question given in the introduction.